bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 ## Error Handling Hierarchy

-Earlier, we mentioned rethrow.
-It's delegating an error to a handler “above” if the current one does'nt know how to handle it.
+Earlier, we mentioned rethrowing errors.
+It's delegating an error to a handler “above” if the current one doesn't know how to handle it.

 Delegation creates a hierarchy of handlers.
 As with any hierarchy, it's best to keep it flat.
 It isn't always possible to achieve this, but the flatter the hierarchy, the easier it is to handle.
 One convenient way of organizing handlers consists of 3 levels: